 Pharmaceuticals in the Great Lakes

-The Great Lakes are a unique resource that is vital to the economic, societal and environmental health of the region and North America.
-Over the last decade, pharmaceuticals have received increasing attention as emerging contaminants in the Great Lakes, with concerns related to impacts on aquatic ecosystems and human health.
+The Great Lakes are a unique resource of immense value to Canada and the United States, especially to the Province of Ontario and the eight bordering Great Lakes States.
+They face many threats, including wetland losses, invasive species, eutrophication, toxic substances and climate change.
+Over the past decade, pharmaceuticals have received increased attention as contaminants in the lakes, with concerns related to adverse impacts on aquatic ecosystems and on human health.